iobis/manual/formatting.md

 Currently OBIS accepts the following extensions:

 * Occurrence
-* Event
 * MeasurementOrFact
 * extendedMeasurementOrFact
 * DNADerivedData

 ### How are extensions linked to core tables in OBIS?

 As established in the [relational database section](relational_db.html), OBIS relies on datasets being formatted according to a relational database structure.
-The [ENV-DATA approach](data_format.html#obis-holds-more-than-just-species-occurrences-the-env-data-approach) that OBIS implements means your dataset will have a Core table and (optionally) Extension tables.
+The [ENV-DATA approach](data_format.html#obis-holds-more-than-just-species-occurrences-the-env-data-approach) that OBIS implements means your dataset will have a Core table and (optional) Extension tables.
 As a review, a core file contains information relevant and applicable to each record in the extension(s).
 An extension file then contains records that link back to a record in the core file with more specific information (e.g., methods, measurements, facts, DNA sequences, etc.).

-The extension file(s) accepted by OBIS (eMoF, Occurrence, DNA) are linked to your core tables by the use of identifying ID codes.
+The extension file(s) accepted by OBIS ((e)MoF, Occurrence, DNA) are linked to your core tables by the use of identifying ID codes.
 These codes could be either `eventID` or `occurrenceID`.
 For details on how to construct these IDs, click [here](identifiers.html).

 ### Differences between identifiers